cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

   </CodeGroup>

-* And make it not look for the consensus state file either, as this is taken care of by the KMS:
+* Make sure it will not look for the consensus state file either, as this is taken care of by the KMS:

   <CodeGroup>